-While the 10 elements defined by the FASB are not the appropriate set of elements for defining an entire digital financial report, they do serve as a very useful starting point.
+While the 10 elements defined by the FASB are not the necessary set of elements for defining an entire digital financial report, however they do serve as a very useful starting point.
+The FASB's set of elements needs to be expanded to include at least all of the fundamental accounting concepts.